Last Updated November 27, 2019

 As a Works with Nest developer, how can I access my own device data?

 Where can I find out more information on Works with Google Assistant and the Actions on Google Smart Home developer program?

 If you’re a developer, visit the Actions on Google Smart Home site to learn how to integrate your device or service with the Google Assistant.

 Will the homes and family members in my Google Home app match the ones in my Nest app?

 The data will be unified as follows:

 Owner of Nest home

-If you are the owner of a Nest home (the primary account holder for a Nest structure), when you migrate your Nest account to your Google Account, you must designate whether your Nest home matches one of the homes on your Home app.
-You must also designate who from your Nest Family Accounts and Google Home members may be a member of this unified home with Google.
+If you are the owner of a Nest home (the primary account holder for a Nest structure), when you migrate your Nest Account to your Google Account, you must designate whether or not your Nest home matches one of the homes on your Home app.
+You must also designate who from your Nest Family Accounts and Google home members can be a member of this unified home with Google.